Jimmy Carter admirers across generations celebrate the former president's 99th birthday

 “The details get lost,” Zach K said.
 “I think his focus on diplomacy and peace should be admired.
 We need more of that now.”

-Salgado said she teaches from Carter’s negotiations with Israel’s Anwar Sadat and Egypt’s Menachem Begin on the Camp David Accords.
+Salgado said she teaches from Carter’s negotiations with Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin on the Camp David Accords.
 She called it “an important peace” of understanding the modern political landscape of the Middle East.

 Ken Driggs, who voted for Carter, said the former president has been vindicated on many matters that helped lead to his defeat.

-Note: This story was first published on Sept.
-30, 2023.
-It was updated on Oct.
-1, 2023 to correct the identities of Anwar Sadat and Menachem Begin.
-Sadat was president of Egypt during negotiations at Camp David, and Begin was Israel’s prime minister.